 Students will observe skilled interpreters in various interpreting situations in a variety of settings during the semester.
 2 hrs. lab, field work/wk.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$10 to \$50.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$10 to \$50.